RyanGao67/ComputerScience/Computer_Network.md

 4. The dynamic host configuration protocal (DHCP) is a network managemnt protocal used on internet protocol networks whereby a DHCP server dynamically assigns an IP address and other network configuration parameters to each device on a network so they can communicate with other IP networks
 5. Bridge = learns MAC addresses in software
 6. Switch = learns MAC addresses much more quickly by using hardware ASICs(application specific integarted circuits)
-7. switches send messages in local network (LAN)
+7. switches send messages in local network (LAN)  switches are very similar to bridges(switches use hardware to get the MAC address table thus much quicker)
 8. switches work on layer 2 (TCP/IP, OSI model)
 9. routers allow us to go from our Ethernet LAN, local area network onto the internet(WAN)
 10. Protocals and Layers